 There are five different toms for you to play around with.
 This will come real handy as toms are a crucial driving force for jazz music.
 Having these many toms also offers you increased versatility and range when you play.

-3. Pearl Masters Complete 3-piece (Best Premium)
+2. Pearl Masters Complete 3-piece (Value for Money)